-The internal low voltage (LVR) reset is generated when VDD falls below the LVR threshold $V{LVRI}$ and will be released following a POR delay starting when $V{DD}$ rises above $V{LVRR}$ .
-The LVR threshold is tested to be above the minimum operating voltage of the microcontroller and is intended to ensure that the CPU will be held in reset when the VBATT supply voltage is below reasonable operating limits.
-However, it should be noted that the LVR monitors $V{DD}$ not $V{BATT}$ .
+The internal low voltage (LVR) reset is generated when V{DD} falls below the LVR threshold V{LVRI} and will be released following a POR delay starting when V{DD} rises above V{LVRR} .
+The LVR threshold is tested to be above the minimum operating voltage of the microcontroller and is intended to assure that the CPU will be held in reset when the V{BATT} supply voltage is below reasonable operating limits.
+However, it should be noted that the LVR monitors V{DD} not V{BATT} .
 A mask option is provided to disable the LVR when the device is expected to normally operate at low voltages.
-Note that the $V{\mbox{\scriptsize DD}}$ rise and fall slew rates ( $S{VDDR}$ and $S{VDDF}$ ) must be within the specification for proper LVR operation.
-If the specification is not met, the circuit will operate properly following a delay of VDD/Slew rate.
+Note that the V{DD} rise and fall slew rates (S{VDDR} and S{VDDF}) must be within the specification for proper LVR operation.
+If the specification is not met, the circuit will operate properly following a delay of V{DD} /Slew rate.

-The LVR will generate the RST signal that will reset the CPU and other peripherals.
-As it is not possible to determine the level of the internal VDD at the point VBATT recovers (and POR is not intended to detect a loss of VDD), an LVR will always recover using a POR delay.
+The LVR will generate the RST signal which will reset the CPU and other peripherals.
+As it is not possible to determine the level of the internal V{DD} at the point V{BATT} recovers (and POR is not intended to detect a loss of V{DD}), an LVR will always recover using a POR delay.
 The low voltage reset will activate the internal pulldown device connected to the RESET pin.